edward-mike/stirling-bot/README.md

 To all contributors of open source and free software used in this project, thank you👏

 ## Future Works
-- Multi-language support for all languages
+- Implement Multi-language Support: Ensure the system can handle all languages.

-- Advanced LLM Evaluation
+- Advanced LLM Evaluation: Develop more sophisticated methods for evaluating large language models.